darekaze/SpaceWx4Kids/src/data/acknowledgement/zh.md

 "Dark Fireworks on the Sun - NASA Science News of 11 July 2011", by Dr. Tony Phillips, The National Aeronautics and Space Administration (NASA).

-"'Dark Fireworks' Seen on Sun - Blast as Big as Ten Earths", by Dave Mosher, National Geographic News, 14 July 2011.
+"Dark Fireworks Seen on Sun - Blast as Big as Ten Earths", by Dave Mosher, National Geographic News, 14 July 2011.

 ICRP-132, Radiological Protection from Cosmic Radiation in Aviation, 2016